 We should go over some relevant statistics first.

-The recommended daily workout time for anyone who wants to stay healthy is somewhere between thirty and sixty minutes.
+According to the American College of Science Medicine, the recommended workout time for anyone who wants to reap the benefits of exercise is 150 minutes of exercise per week, which is around 30 minutes 5 days a week.
 However, a staggering fact is that more than 80% percent of adults don’t get the amount of aerobic and anaerobic exercise recommended by the Department of Health & Human Services – and less than 5% do 30 minutes of exercise per day.

 These numbers need to change as soon as possible.
 Hopefully, once you get to know the benefits of exercising at work, you will be eager to make this transition and turn your office into an environment that supports and encourages physical health.